bairblog/bairblog.github.io/_posts/2019-09-30-deep-dynamics.md

 <img src="https://bair.berkeley.edu/static/blog/deep-dynamics/image6.gif" width="200" height="200">
 <br>
 <i>
 Figure 5: Result of PDDM solving simulated dexterous manipulation tasks.
-From left to right: 9 DOF D'Claw turning valve to random (green) targets, 16 dof D'Hand pulling a weight via the manipulation of a flexible rope, 24 DOF ShadowHand performing in-hand reorientation of a free-floating cube to random (shown) targets, 24 DOF ShadowHand following desired trajectories with tip of a free-floating pencil.
-From left to right, the amount of data: ~20 min, ~1 hour, ~1 hour, 1-2 hours.
-The amount of data is measured in terms of the real-world equivalent of that amount of data (e.g., 100 data points where each step represents 0.1 seconds would represent 10 seconds worth of data).
+From left to right: 9 DOF D'Claw turning valve to random (green) targets (~20 min of data), 16 dof D'Hand pulling a weight via the manipulation of a flexible rope (~1 hour of data), 24 DOF ShadowHand performing in-hand reorientation of a free-floating cube to random (shown) targets (~1 hour of data), 24 DOF ShadowHand following desired trajectories with tip of a free-floating pencil (~1-2 hours of data).
+Note that the amount of data is measured in terms of the real-world equivalent (e.g., 100 data points where each step represents 0.1 seconds would represent 10 seconds worth of data).
 </i>
 </p>